 - Level 9 (video exercise 13): Push-up / handstand backward roll (instructional video: link 1)

 - Feather Falls

 - Level 9 (video exercise 14): Partner loading back feather fall exercise, assisted (links to instructional videos: link 1, link 2)

 - Level 10 (video exercise 15): Partner standing back feather fall exercise, unassisted (link to instructional video)

 - Level 10 (video exercise 16): Postfall solo feather back fall (link to instructional video)

 - Level 10 (Alternate): Ushiro Otoshi, solo back feather fall exercise (instructional videos: method 1, method 2)

 3. Randori (Multiple Attackers) Skill Progression

 The Randori Skill Progression / tactical series is currently under development.
 A list of the proposed tactics and skills under this sequence are currently available at this link, as well as links to videos containing tactics and instructional exercises as they are completed.
 Students are encouraged to monitor and practice the randori skills presented there in preparation for the formal publication of the sequence as part of the Skill Tree.
-It is expected to be completed in early 2018.
+A preliminary skill tree for Randori has been developed (August 2018).